MarcL/marclittlemore.com/_posts/2019-11-24-how-to-validate-an-email-address-using-the-chatfuel-json-api.md

 Let's take a look at how we can validate a given user email using Chatfuel as our chatbot platform.
 Chatfuel allows you to ask for a user's email using it's "Save User Email" element.
 Adding this to your chatbot flow allows you to send a quick reply to your and ask for an email address which is then stored in a Chatfuel user attribute.
 If you pass this to your server side API using the JSON API plugin, you can't validate it on the server to determine if it's valid.

+## Watch The Video

+Take a look at how I build this email validation using [Glitch](https://glitch.com) and a Node.js Express web server together with Chatfuel's JSON API.

+{% include cards/youTubeEmbed.html id="r4h4DD1DNE8" %}

 ### How to validate an email address?

 #### Using a regular expression